Topological and geometric graphs (NDMI095), LS 2025/2026

 - Thrackles, thrackle conjecture

-- Extremal results for topological and geometric graphs without forbidden substructures (k disjoint edges, k crossing edges)
+- A selection from other topics (extremal results for topological and geometric graphs without forbidden substructures (k disjoint edges, k crossing edges), relations between different types of the crossing number, structural properties of complete topological graphs (a Ramsey-type theorem), linkless embeddings...)

 Literature: (will be updated during the semester)